funimagej/fun.imagej/README.md

 ### IntelliJ

 1. Install [Cursive](https://cursive-ide.com/userguide/).
 2. Edit code as you usually would.
-Look at `fun.imagej.demo` to start.
+Look at `fun.imagej.test.presentations.dd2017` to start.

 ### Eclipse

 1. Install [Counterclockwise](http://doc.ccw-ide.org/).
 You can find it in the Eclipse marketplace.
 2. Edit code as you usually would.
-Look at `fun.imagej.demo` to start.
+Look at `fun.imagej.test.presentations.dd2017` to start.

 ### CLI

 1. Install a build manager: [Leiningen](https://leiningen.org/) (default in these examples) or [boot](https://github.com/boot-clj/boot)
 - If you are an Emacs user, then you might want to install [CIDER](https://github.com/clojure-emacs/cider)
 2. `lein repl` will start up a Read-Eval-Print-Loop where you can interactively code
-3. `lein run -m fun.imagej.demo` will launch a demo
+3. `lein run -m fun.imagej.test.presentations.dd2017` will launch a demo

 ### Introductory Clojure resources: